devgroves/quantityinputcontrol/README.md

 # Startup steps

-## create new project
+## Create new project

-To create new react project,run
+To create a new react project,run the below command. my-app is the project name.(Substitute with the name you require).

 `npx create-react-app my-app`

 ##  To Run the created project
 Move into the project file using cd command

 `cd my-app`

 `npm start`

 Runs the app in the development mode.\